bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 What is Stream Juggler?
 ----------------------------

-Stream Juggler (SJ) is an open source, scalable solution for real-time and batched stream processing.
+Stream Juggler Platform (SJ-Platform) is an open source, scalable solution for real-time and batched stream processing.
 The system fits for building a Complex Event Processing systems (CEP) and allows a developer to construct pipelines for analyzing data streams.

 **CEP** (Complex Event Processing) is a general concept describing software systems that are used for sophisticated processing of streams of events.